jenniferxkuo/jenniferxkuo.github.io/_pages/about.md

   - /about.html
 ---

+**Update**: I will be joining Cornell University as an Assitant Professor in Phonology this fall.

 I am a 5th year PhD student in the Linguistics department at UCLA.

 I am primarily interested in the structure of paradigms, and how different learning biases affect the learning of paradigms.
 I address this question by looking at paradigm reanalysis over time, and how markedness effects and frequency-matching interact to influence the direction of reanalysis.
 In more recent work, I am supplementing these findings with experimental evidence from Artificial Grammar Learning experiments.